New Hypertension Recommendations and Guidelines: PCNA Statement

-The Preventive Cardiovascular Nurses Association (PCNA), along with the American Heart Association, the American College of Cardiology, and eight other organization, released updated guidelines today that redefine high blood pressure, or hypertension.
+The Preventive Cardiovascular Nurses Association (PCNA), along with the American Heart Association, the American College of Cardiology, and eight other organization, released updated hypertension recommendations and guidelines today that redefine high blood pressure, or hypertension.

 - Normal – Less than 120/80 mmHg